Risingson/eveeyedocs/docs/sharing/cloud.md

 ### Share and Show K-K Connections
 If enabled the connections you jump via K-K wormholes would get shared publically and you can see the wormholes other people using this option are sharing.
 !!! warning "Limitation"
     Only connections that got edited with a signature-code or wormhole-code will get shown.
-This is to avoid false connections that get created by cyno-jumping or using jump-bridges.
+This is to avoid showing connections that get created by cyno-jumping or using jump-bridges.

 ## Remove character and data from cloud
 Disabling cloud will delete all data related to that character from cloud.